duchieu260503/Flood-detection/README.md

 ## Description

 In this project, I trained a YOLOv8n custom model on [this](https://www.kaggle.com/datasets/gvclsu/water-segmentation-dataset) dataset on Kaggle, as well as the ones I labeled myself using Roboflow's help, to make the model able to detect water in an image/video.
+The [model best.pt](https://github.com/duchieu260503/Flood-detection/blob/main/best.pt) is included in this repository.

 Once the model is ready, some additional information needs to be provided to measure the water level: The line's 2 tips coordinates that are perpendicular with the water surface.
 This is crucial to calculate the water level.